orstavik/JoiComponents/book/chapter7_style/partyStyle/Pattern_styleCallback.md

 enumeric value (ie. choose one string value of a small list of string values) that the web component in turn translates into a set of CSS properties with complex intraconnected bindings.
 In short, the `styleChangedCallback` gives you the power to complete the encapsulation of CSS and HTML.

-## Why specify custom elements' style properties as CSS and not HTML attributes?

-The main answer to this question is "we want to specify custom style properties of web components as CSS since style properties of normal web components is in CSS".
-Why?

-1. we don't want a conceptual split.
-This leads to confusion, bad modularization, etc etc.
-   So, as long as CSS controls the style of regular HTML elements, we want it to control the style of custom HTML elements.

-2. HTML attributes is part of the DOM.
-CSS properties are part of the CSS rule set.
-   The CSS properties can be placed in cascading CSS rules.
-This can be more convenient and less verbose.
-   There is a reason why CSS is beneficial for styling regular elements, the same applies to custom elements.

-3. CSS properties and CSSOM are processed in a different time (and place) than HTML attributes and DOM.
-   This might actually turn out to be both problematic and beneficial for custom CSS properties of custom elements.
-However, as other CSS properties are affected similarly, this processing is beneficial.

 ## How `styleCallback("property-name", newValue, oldValue)`?

 1. To make a callback when a custom CSS property changes, we need to observe changes in the CSSOM.